 On completion of the course, the student should be able to:

-from a multidisciplinary perspective account for the present sustainability challenge in a global context;
+- from a multidisciplinary perspective account for the present sustainability challenges in a global context;

-account for different causes to and possible solutions to the sustainability challenge in a specific city or region, and be able to relate these to global challenges within the sustainability field;
+- account for different causes to and possible solutions to sustainability challenges in a specific city or region, and be able to relate these to global challenges within the sustainability field;

-reflect and critically relate to his/her own role relating to the causes and solutions of the sustainability challenge;
+- reflect and critically relate to their own role relating to the causes and solutions of sustainability challenges;

-evaluate and relate to different visions and ideas about what a sustainable future could entail.
+- evaluate and relate to different visions and ideas about what a possible and/or preferable future could entail.